espago/espago/README.md

     Espago.send_request path, request_type, [parameters]

-Here it is an example of using this way to create new client:
+Here it is an example of using this way to create new client (read how to created token_id at https://github.com/espago/espago-1.2.js-demo) :

-    Espago.send_request :clients, :post, {description: "Jan Kowalski", email: "kowalski@example.com", card: {first_name: "Jan", last_name: "Kowalski", number: "4242424242424242", year: "2019", month: "03"}}
+    Espago.send_request :clients, :post, {description: "Jan Kowalski", email: "kowalski@example.com", card: 'token_id'}

 The second possible way to sending requests by Espago gem is to call the proper path on Espago object, using specific HTTP method and setting chosen parameteres.